vishantshah-outlook/BookedTrade/README.md

 Once the Browser has loaded, in the App Launcher find Booked Trades and launch it.
 On the app you can view existing trades or create a new one by clicking the New button.
 Currently the feature is limited to EUR currency due to limitations within the API

-once a Trade is created the data grid will refresh and show the trade added
+Once a Trade is created the data grid will refresh and show the trade added

+A chatter feed will also be created for all users in the Trade Reviewers queue